isomerpages/moe-eunoiajc/pages/STRONGER – Pre University Seminar 2021.md

 **Sub-theme: Bolder**
 **Area of Focus: Engagement**

-> "Through the application of the ‘See, Recall, Mean’ framework, I gained a deeper understanding of my area of focus, which is Security.
+&gt; "Through the application of the ‘See, Recall, Mean’ framework, I gained a deeper understanding of my area of focus, which is Security.
 With participants coming from different backgrounds and holding different experiences, I had the opportunity to explore the different aspects of security more deeply.
 In addition to cybersecurity, which is a widely discussed topic in recent years, I also learned more about food and energy security, as well as a less often debated and more intangible topic – security of our identities.
 Touching on the topic of cybersecurity, one of the participants shared an experience of an internet breach and having personal information stolen.
 This helped us appreciate that our personal cybersecurity is facing greater risks as compared to the past, and added a more personal touch to the discussion."

 ### Sim Jia Hui